samtools/tabix/README.md

 <br>
 ***

 ## Note
 * Currently 2D indexing supports only 2D query (one of the mates can be a wildcard *) and 1D indexing supports only 1D query.
 Ideally, it will be extended to support 1D query for 2D indexed files. (future plan)
 * Note that if the chromosome pair block are ordered in a way that the first coordinate is always smaller than the second ('upper-triangle'), a lower-triangle query will return an empty result.
 For example, if there is a block with chr1='6' and chr2='X', but not with chr1='X' and chr2='6', then the query for X|6 will not return any result.
 The search is not symmetric.
+* Tabix and pairix indices are not cross-compatible.

 <br>
 ***

 ## Version history
 ### 0.1.1
 * Now all source files are in `src/`.